tonisives/clawtab/README.md

 ## How It Works

 1. **Define Jobs** -- Create jobs in the GUI: shell scripts, Claude Code prompts, or project-based folder agents with centralized instructions.
+2. **Start Agents** -- Built in UI to choose agent provider and launch any of them from single UI
-2. **ClawTab Schedules** -- Jobs run on cron in tmux windows.
+3. **ClawTab Schedules** -- Jobs run on cron in tmux windows.
 Secrets are injected, output is captured, and status is tracked.
-3. **Monitor Anywhere** -- Watch from the GUI, CLI, TUI, or Telegram.
+4. **Monitor Anywhere** -- Watch from the GUI, Web App, Mobile App or Telegram.
 Get notifications on success or failure.

+## Save costs
+Mix and match between providers.
+Use Claude promotion period to get cheap tokens.
+Switch to ChatGPT when they are promoting their product.
+Switch to OpenCode when both tokens are exhausted and wait for the next reset.

 ## Install